joonassoininen/robo666-FM-for-robotics/README.md

 source install/setup.bash
 ros2 launch franka_gazebo robot.launch.py
 ```
+This launches the gazebo simulation

 Open a second terminal and paste:
 ```bash
 source /opt/ros/humble/setup.bash
 export ROS_DOMAIN_ID=100
 ros2 run joy joy_node
 ```
+This activates the ros2 joy node, and playstation controller inputs can be published to ros2

 Open a third terminal, source to the crisp_py folder of this project and paste:
 ```bash